 Microneedling (also known as collagen induction therapy) is a minimally invasive treatment to rejuvenate the skin.
 A device with fine needles creates tiny punctures in the top layer of the skin, which triggers the body to create new collagen and elastin.
 Results can include improved texture and firmness, as well as a reduction in wrinkles, fine lines, scars, pore size, and stretch marks.
-Microneedling may also be combined with a topical treatment, like PRP (platelet rich plasma) or another vitamin-rich serum.
+Microneedling may also be combined with a topical treatment, like Growth Factors or another vitamin-rich serum.

 How is this done at DFPS?

 We utilize an electronic device called the Mesopen which allows for customized treatments through adjustable needle length for the best possible results.
-We also recommend the use of PRP Therapy with your treatment.
-PRP therapy involves the application of your own platelets to the area treated to maximize healing and collagen growth using your own growth factors.
-The PRP is obtained by drawing a small amount of blood and processing it to concentrate the platelets which are rich in growth factors.
+We also recommend the use of Growth Factors Therapy with your treatment.
+Growth Factors therapy involves the application of your own platelets to the area treated to maximize healing and collagen growth using your own growth factors.
+The Growth Factor is obtained by drawing a small amount of blood and processing it to concentrate the platelets which are rich in growth factors.